 Brighton-based Lee Baker studied Fine Art at Newcastle University.

-However, while working on an MA in Japanese Studies at SOAS University, Baker’s most recent work has stylistically moved away from the graphic elements influenced by anime, and concentrated on ideas and concepts that are not only part of Japanese cultural heritage, but also rooted in personal experience.back to artists
+More recently, while working on an MA in Japanese Studies at SOAS University, Baker has begun to stylistically move away from the graphical elements influenced by anime, concentrating instead on ideas and concepts that are not only part of Japanese cultural heritage, but also rooted in personal experience.